Janice Hardy, @Janice_Hardy

-My husband will laugh when he finds out I wrote a post about dealing with deadlines, because I have a hard time saying no to them.
+My husband laughed when he found out I wrote a post about dealing with deadlines, because I have a hard time saying no to clients even when I'm on deadline.
 I've spent too many years in deadline-dominated fields (commercial design and now publishing), where you had to meet a deadline or else, and you did whatever it took to do that.
 I spent years working 14-hour days, six and sometimes seven days a week when I had a project on deadline.
 And with up to six quarterly magazines that were my responsibility, there was always one on deadline.
 If not two.
 And someone always had "one more little thing that would just take a second" to add to that.

 I'll be honest and say because of this, I don't always handle my deadlines as well as I should (that "can't say no thing") and it's not uncommon for me to take on too much.
 I want to help, I want to get stuff back to people as quickly as I can.
 Most of the time I'm good about estimating how much time it will take me, but there are always those tasks that I'm way off on and they're the ones that get me into trouble.